Wonder. Love. Praise.

 The word “worship” is a combination of the English words “worth-ship” which means assigning worth and honor.
 The word “liturgy” is a combination of the Greek words “laos” (people) + “ergon” (work).
 Using the richness of our Anglican tradition, our worship is both ancient and modern, grounded in the past yet informed by the future.
 Our sacraments, our doors, and our hearts are truly open to all.
 We invite and encourage you to join us in one of the many opportunities for worship here at St. Luke’s.

 - 7:30 am Holy Eucharist, Rite II in Emmanuel Chapel, in-person.

 - 10 am Holy Eucharist, Rite II in Cathedral with the organ and the Cathedral Choir.
 This is our largest worship service. we sometimes experiment with different liturgies and often use the most recently approved inclusive language liturgies.
 On High Holy Days, we use incense.
-This service is offered in-person and live-streamed via YouTube, Facebook Live, and on the web.
+This service is offered in-person and live-streamed via YouTube, and Facebook Live.

 - Wednesdays at noon.
 Prayer Zoom.